• Magazine Archives

 Her experience managing infrastructure challenges and scaling operations has reinforced her understanding of ongoing capital needs.
 “At some point, you can’t do it alone.
 You need to have more capital,” she explains, speaking from experience about the continuous nature of agricultural investment.

-The Five Finalists Of The 2025 Future Agri Perspectives Women’s Voice Competition.
-From Left: Heleen Viljoen, Elaine Van Eeden, Sarah Malatjie, Prudence Mokwena And Alani Janeke.
+The five finalists of the 2025 Future Agri Perspectives Women’s Voice Competition.
+From left: Heleen Viljoen, Elaine van Eeden, Sarah Malatjie, Prudence Mokwena and Alani Janeke.
 Photo: Supplied

 Prudence Mokwena was a finalist in the Future Agri Perspectives Women’s Voice Competition held recently.
 The five finalists were, from left, Heleen Viljoen, Elaine van Eeden, Sarah Malatjie, Prudence Mokwena and Alani Janeke.
 Photo: Supplied